changkun/modern-cpp-tutorial/book/en-us/07-thread.md

    acquire.join();
    ```

    In this case we used `compare_exchange_strong`, which is the Compare-and-swap primitive, which has a weaker version, `compare_exchange_weak`, which allows a failure to be returned even if the exchange is successful.
 The reason is due to a false failure on some platforms, specifically when the CPU performs a context switch, another thread loads the same address to produce an inconsistency.
-In addition, the performance of `compare_exchange_strong` may be slightly worse than `compare_exchange_weak`, but in most cases, `compare_exchange_strong` should be limited.
+In addition, the performance of `compare_exchange_strong` may be slightly worse than `compare_exchange_weak`.
+However, in most cases, `compare_exchange_weak` is discouraged due to the complexity of its usage.

 4. Sequential Consistent Model: Under this model, atomic operations satisfy sequence consistency, which in turn can cause performance loss.
 It can be specified explicitly by `std::memory_order_seq_cst`.
 Let's look at a final example: